St. Kitts Scenic Railway: History

 The original track was laid from 1912 to 1926, to deliver sugar cane from the plantations to the new centralised sugar mill in Basseterre.
 The sugar mill was built by a group of investors in 1912, to reduce processing costs and increase profitability by applying the principle of economies of scale, due to a sugar price drop caused by the worldwide introduction of sugar beets.
 Previously, each plantation had its own sugar mill.
 The first section of the railway line, from the Factory Pier to the St. Kitts Basseterre Sugar Factory, with a West Line branch running 4 miles (6.4 km) to Palmetto Point at Trinity and a North Line branch running out to Mills's at Bourryeau Estate, was completed on 28 February 1912.
 It was celebrated with a special train carrying invited dignitaries.
 The railway was then operated seasonally from February to June for the annual sugar harvest.

 The privately owned St. Kitts Scenic Railway commenced running tourist trains on 28 January 2003.
 The scheme is run in an unusual partnership between the government and a private enterprise.
 The slogan “Last Railway in the West Indies” demonstrates its objective to preserve a link to the past, when sugar ruled the island's economy.
 The slogan is, however, somewhat misleading, as there are still functional railways elsewhere in the West Indies, in Martinique, Jamaica, the Dominican Republic and, most notably, Cuba.
+Nowadays, railroad operations are financed by tourism, which is determined by cruise ships.

 Rolling stock

 Locomotives

-The railway owns and operates three diesel-hydraulic locomotives of the PKP class Lyd2 built by 23 August Works in Romania.
+The railway owns and operates three diesel-hydraulic locomotives of the PKP class Lyd2 built by 23 August Works in Romania, bought from Polish sugar refinery in Dobre after a liquidation of its railway.

 The classification may be interpreted as follows: